 He says he will be asking other copywriters the same question, and even threatened (although, that may be too harsh of a word) to publish my reply.
 I've decided to take the lead myself, and publish it here.

 For all I know, this copywriter may be gathering information to create his own product.
 Who knows?
 If he is, I must say that his strategy is brilliant.
-A tad deceptive, but brilliant.
+Deceptive, but brilliant.
 Regardless, if he does create a product out of this, good for him!

 But I'm reprinting the conversation here not just to take the lead but also because I believe it will help a lot of other struggling copywriters out there.
 Also, I'm opening myself a little more than usual.
 I guess you can say that I'm exposing the real “Michel Fortin.”